-Magnetoresistive random access memory (MRAM) and in particular spin transfer torque (STT) MRAM possesses many, if not all, of these advantages and is considered as a perfect candidate for future universal memory applications.
-MRAM is CMOS-integrable, which increases its potential to replace the typical processor-embedded SRAM and DRAM.

-With STT MRAM currently emerging as a commercial product for stand-alone applications, it will be critically important to introduce STT MRAM in the main computer memory, i.e., to replace conventional DRAM and SRAM.
-This will create a new innovative multi-billion dollar industry and will sustain the breathtaking path of electronics by delivering cheaper, faster, and environmentally friendlier compact and mobile devices.
-Bringing STT MRAM into the vast computer memory market as embedded and stand-alone applications for traditional high-performance and low-power mobile platforms will result in an exponential growth of the non-volatile memory market share in the near future.
+Magnetoresistive random access memory (MRAM) and in particular spin transfer torque (STT) MRAM is a perfect candidate for future universal memory applications.
+MRAM is CMOS-compatible which increases its potential to replace processor-embedded SRAM and DRAM.
+With STT MRAM currently emerging as a commercial product for stand-alone applications, it will be critically important to introduce STT MRAM in the main computer memory.
+This would create a new innovative multi-billion dollar industry and will sustain the breathtaking path of electronics by delivering cheaper, faster, and environmentally friendlier compact and mobile devices.
+Bringing STT MRAM into the vast computer memory market for embedded and standalone applications in traditional high-performance and lowpower mobile platforms will result in an exponential growth of the non-volatile memory market share in the near future.

-Regardless of the first commercial STT MRAMbased products for stand-alone applications being available, one critical aspect of the currently used STT MRAM technology is a relatively high switching current, which again is in sharp contrast to the overall demand for reduced energy consumption. obviously prevents the MRAM successfully entering the vast computer memory market.
-The problem of high switching current and large active writing energy jeopardizes advantages provided by non-volatility, such as zero stand-by power, no data refreshment, and no data recovery.
-Several plausible approaches to address these issues are conceivable including replacement of the in-plane magnetization orientation magnetic tunnel junctions (MTJs) perpendicular magnetization, the use of composite free recording layers, decoupling the write and read current paths, controlling magnetization by voltage, and employing new materials with improved properties and characteristics.
+A critical aspect of the currently used STT MRAM technology is a relatively high switching current.
+This might prevent the MRAM from successfully entering the computer memory market.
+The problem of high switching current and large active writing energy may jeopardize the advantages provided by non-volatility.
+Several plausible approaches to reduce the current were suggested including the replacement of the in-plane magnetization orientation in magnetic tunnel junctions (MTJs) with perpendicular magnetization, the use of composite free recording layers, decoupling the write and read current paths, controlling magnetization by voltage, and employing new materials with improved properties and characteristics.